 The metabolites, analytes, chemicals, etc. we have studied at the levels indicated in our Package Insert have been shown not to interfere with the test.
 Birth control pills (BCP) do not affect our tests.
 There is no other data available regarding other chemicals that may cause interference.

-Can serum or plasma be used on this test?
+Can plasma be used on this test?

-No. Serum and plasma are not FDA approved sample specimens for this test.
+No. Plasma is not an FDA approved sample specimen for this test.

 Can dilute urine (specific gravity of less than 1.007) produce a false negative result?